Reimplementing Mizar in Rust: Mizar soundness bugs

-Because the example has been minimized, there is really not much going on in the proof because these are all essentially primitive inferences.
+This checks as one would expect, and it is in fact a true statement (and it is not at all contrived).
+However, the reasoning that gets the checker to accept the proof is\ldots\ somewhat suspicious.
+It goes as follows: \begin{enumerate} \item Suppose $A:\operatorname{Element}(\mathcal{P}(B))$, $x\in A$ and $x\notin B$. \item Because $A:\operatorname{Element}(\mathcal{P}(B))$ and $x\in A$, it follows that $B$ is not empty and $x:\operatorname{Element}(B)$. \item Because $x\notin B$, $B$ is not empty, and $x:\operatorname{Element}(B)$, contradiction. \end{enumerate} Because the example has been minimized, there is really not much going on in the proof because these are all essentially primitive inferences.
 The problem here is ``$B$ is not empty'', because the \texttt{BOOLE} requirement which supplies the \lstinline|B is not empty| predicate is not available (note the environment section).
 The constructor for empty is actually available in the environment because it has been brought in indirectly via the \lstinline|constructors SUBSET_1| directive, but without the requirement the checker just sees it as a normal attribute.

 So what, then, is the checker doing?
 This seems to be a case of multiple bugs cancelling each others' effects.
 Requirements are internally represented by an integer index, where zero means that the requirement is not available.
 Normally any handling of a requirement involves a check that the requirement is nonzero first, but we forget that in step 2, and as a result we end up adding attribute $0$ to $B$, which is meaningless.
 The second bug is in step 3, where we again forget to ask whether the requirement index is nonzero, and so we find attribute $0$ and interpret it (correctly) as meaning that $B$ is not empty.